Sim2Team/Optimum-Alfred-Bot/README.md

 - [x] `Help [category] [command]` - Shows a list of categories, commands, or info about a command.
 - [x] `JavaScript <JavaScript Code>` / `JS <JavaScript Code>` - Runs JavaScript code.
 Only usable for developers.
 - [x] `Reload <Command>` - Reloads a command.
 Only usable for developers.
+- [x] `Quiz <ID>` - Some Quiz fun stuff.
+Provide no arguments for a random question, or the ID for the answer.

 ### Sim2Team commands